Hugh Mann — Null Press

 The story is not a failure of the nervous system.
 The story is what the nervous system does.
 It is the oldest technology — older than writing, older than agriculture, older than the first word for god.
 It is the technology that makes the void livable, that produces the interior world in which human life is conducted, that allows forty thousand people to coordinate around a canal in Sumer or a cathedral in medieval Europe or a Techno-thology Node in year 3247 without anyone understanding the full architecture of what they are participating in.

-Hugh Mann is the thread that makes the seven volumes a universe rather than a library.
+Hugh Mann is the thread that makes the eight volumes a universe rather than a library.
 He is present in every book and every episode.
 He has already traveled through time.
 He knows how all of it unfolds.
 He was there before Geneva and he will be in the ruins of Mumbai and he has already been, in the machine, past the event horizon of construct where the bones fall away and what remains is not peace and not clarity but a particular quality of presence that has no use for the questions that required the buffer in the first place.

 His dramatic function is precise and paradoxical.
 He cannot intervene.
 He cannot teach.
 He cannot transmit what he carries through language because language is part of the apparatus and the apparatus is what he has moved beyond.
 What he can do is witness.
 Be present.
 Allow the conducting to occur in proximity the way a frequency conducts through whatever medium is available, without requiring the medium to understand what is passing through it.